Profitable Businesses Available for Acquisition.

 By William Bruce It’s well known that some types of small to medium size businesses are more likely to receive SBA loans than others.
 We are indebted to George Heaslip, “The Loan Professor” for the following ranking.
 George is an independent … Continue reading →

-Previous articles have dealt with being able to give a good reason for selling your business, getting your business ready to sell, and how to price it.
-In this article, we’ll discuss the issue of financing.
-As the seller of … Continue reading →
+In addressing how to sell a business, we’ll discuss in this article the issue of buyer acquisition financing.
+Previous articles have dealt with being able to give a good reason for selling your business, getting your business ready to sell, … Continue reading →